KC-85/Joystick_Journalist/README.md

 - **Email Subscriptions**: Allow users to subscribe to receive email notifications for new posts, updates, or newsletters.
 - **Post Analytics**: Provide post authors with analytics such as views, time spent reading, and engagement rates.
 - **Multilingual Support**: Add the ability to write and view blog posts in multiple languages, broadening the audience.
+- **Translator**: Users have the ability to translate posts that are not in their native language.
 - **Related Posts Recommendations**: Show related posts at the bottom of a blog post to encourage further reading and keep users engaged.
 - **Content Flagging/Reporting**: Allow users to flag or report inappropriate content (comments or posts) for moderation.
 - **Add Regular Users as Chat Moderators**: Adds a larger sense of community being.